 - Desbordes-Amiaud (RM), has 9 ha of vineyards, mostly in Écueil.
 The range includes a vintage Champagne.

-- H. Deguerne & Fils (RC), whose range includes a vintage Champagne and the top cuvée La Divine, named using a nickname of Greta Garbo.
+- H. Deguerne & Fils (RC), whose range includes a vintage Champagne, Brut Millesime, and the top cuvée La Divine, named using a nickname of Greta Garbo.

 - Dravigny-Godbillon (RC)

-- Lacourte-Godbillon (RM), has 8 ha of vineyards with 85% Pinot Noir and 15% Chardonnay.
+- Lacourte-Godbillon (RM, Facebook page), has 8 ha of vineyards with 85% Pinot Noir and 15% Chardonnay.
 0.5 ha are in Mesneux and the rest in Éceuil.
-The vintage Champagne is composed of 50% Chardonnay and 50% Pinot Noir (refers to the 2008 vintage).
-Blanc de Sables is a non-vintage blanc de blancs which is mostly (80%) är oak barrel-vinified; the Chardonnay originates from clayey and sandy (“sableux”) soils.
+The vintage Champagne Millésime is composed of Chardonnay and Pinot Noir (2008: 50% Ch/50% PN, 2012: 40% Ch/60% PN).
+There are also two vineyard-designated vintage Champagnes: Chaillots, which is a 100% Pinot Noir from the site Les Chaillots in Écueil, and Chaillots Hautes Vignes which is a 100% Chardonnay from the two sites Les Chaillots and Les Hauts Vignes.
+There used to be a Blanc de Sables in the range, a non-vintage blanc de blancs which is mostly (80%) oak barrel-vinified, with the Chardonnay taken from clayey and sandy (“sableux”) soils.

-- Lacourte-Guillemart (RC), the range of which includes a vintage Champagne composed of 50% Chardonnay and 50% Pinot Noir.
+- Lacourte-Guillemart (RC, Facebook page), the range of which includes a vintage Champagne composed of 50% Chardonnay and 50% Pinot Noir.
 Cuvée Pierre & Henri is a blanc de blancs.

-- Macquart-Lorette (both labels with RC and RM can be found, and I haven’t been able to figure out which are the more recent bottles), has 5 ha of vineyards.
+- Macquart-Lorette (Facebook page; both labels with RC and RM can be found, and I haven’t been able to figure out which are the more recent bottles), has 5 ha of vineyards.

 - Perrard-Trichet (RC), whose range includes a vintage Champagne.